ishiikurisu/Lab/README.md

 PACI
 ----

-A psychological test for assessing the life goals of a subject.
-It is being written in C# and is available on the `PACI` folder.
+An implementation of the Personal Aspirations and Concerns Inventory written in C# and is available on the [PACI](https://github.com/ishiikurisu/EEG/tree/master/src/PACI) folder.

 Raven's Progressive Matrices
 ----------------------------